ITcarrot/glibc-patch/README.md

 **WARNING: DO NOT move this repository AFTER any patches!**

 ### Patch Vscode Server
-1. Trun OFF the vscode setting -> Remote.SSH: Use Exec Server
+1. Turn OFF the vscode setting -> Remote.SSH: Use Exec Server
 2. Connect to the remote via Vscode Remote.SSH until it fails to start the server
   - The vscode server exectuable will be downloaded in this step
 3. Close Vscode